-- As soon as a horse has won an amount that places it in a higher grade, it must not be jumped in competitions for which it is no longer eligible even though it may already have been entered and the competition is to be held on the same day.
-The show organising committee will either refund the whole entry fee or will allow the entry to be transferred to a competition for which the horse is eligible on payment of any additional entry fee required.
-This procedure also applies if a horse is entered in a competition (e.g. Foxhunter, Newcomer) in which the conditions specify a maximum level of winnings and the horse subsequently exceeds this level before starting. - No horse, except as outlined in Rule 65.1, will be upgraded without the express approval of the National Sport Committee.
-The owner of a horse in Grade C may request permission from the Board in writing at any time for that horse to be upgraded to either Grade B or Grade A and the owner of a horse in Grade B may similarly request for that horse to be upgraded to A. The grading record of a horse so upgraded will be adjusted to the bottom limit of the higher grade and the horse will thereafter be eligible only for competitions in accordance with its adjusted winnings and any further winnings after such upgrading.
+- 1 As soon as a horse has won an amount that places it in a higher grade, it must not be jumped in competitions for which it is no longer eligible even though it may already have been entered and the competition is to be held on the same day. - 2 The owner of a horse in Grade C may request permission in writing at any time for that horse to be upgraded to either Grade B or Grade A and the owner of a horse in Grade B may similarly request for that horse to be upgraded to A. The grading record of a horse so upgraded will be adjusted to the bottom limit of the higher grade and the horse will thereafter be eligible only for competitions in accordance with its adjusted winnings and any further winnings after such upgrading unless otherwise stated in the British Showjumping approved schedule.
 Under no circumstances will a horse upgraded in this manner be allowed to revert to a lower grade.
-The new registration fee to be applied pro rata.
 Similarly, a Grade B with £1,500 actual will cost £500 to upgrade.